Daily threat of severe storms to extend into Memorial Day weekend

 While no major outbreaks of severe weather are anticipated through Memorial Day, localized severe weather can still occur in various parts of the nation on a daily basis.
 AccuWeather has the details on where and when people should pay close attention to potentially dangerous weather conditions.

-The tail end of the front that produced more than a thousand incidents of severe weather, including dozens of tornadoes, since late last week, will push offshore of much of the Southeast by Wednesday night.
+The tail end of the front that produced more than a thousand incidents of severe weather, including dozens of tornadoes, since late last week, pushed offshore in the Southeast on Wednesday night.

 More severe storms anticipated for parts of Plains states